 As we head into warmer months, Perth receives its dreamy purple tinge, with Jacaranda trees in full bloom between October to November.

 Time to set your GPS tracker to locate purple as we uncover the best spots around Perth to see Jacaranda trees in full bloom.

 Hyde Park is a magical place and beautiful to visit at any given time.
 But once the Jacaranda trees are in bloom, it makes your visit to this inner-city park that extra bit of a fairytale experience.
-Make your visit to Hyde Park that extra bit sweeter by grabbing a coffee or Frenchly baked treat from park-based French street vendor, What the Flip, or by getting sticky fingers at the hipster favourite, upmarket patisserie, Chu Bakery
+Make your visit to Hyde Park that extra bit sweeter by grabbing a coffee or Frenchly baked treat from park-based French street vendor, What the Flip, or by getting sticky fingers at the hipster favourite, upmarket patisserie, Chu Bakery, located across the road.

 When in search of a sea of purple trees, look no further than the home of the annual Jacaranda Festival, Applecross Village.
 The sight of lilac hues will give your step an extra spring as Applecross’s beautiful bloom is nothing short of a neighbourhood spectacle.
 Cap off your tour with a bite from brunch mavericks Cioccolato Espresso.